Guide to 5G

 Unless you're desperate for lightning-quick speeds, for most it is unlikely to be worth the additional cost.
-For many, 4G speeds are still fast enough for everyday use – plus, for now, your choice of network and phones are currently limited.
+For many, 4G speeds are still fast enough for everyday use – plus, for now, your choice of 5G network and phones is still limited.

-However, early adopters often do pay more, so we would expect to see 5G prices drop in time as more networks offer it and availability across the UK increases.
+However, we would expect to see 5G prices drop even further as more networks offer it and availability across the UK increases.
 In fact, it's likely to become the norm eventually, just like 4G has.

 The usual way to get online is to use a broadband connection that is delivered to your home via a telephone line or cable.
 A Wi-Fi router is then connected to create a wireless signal.
 A 5G connection uses a mobile network with no need for physical wires, so ultimately they're different concepts.